SHeaP: Self-Supervised Head Geometry Predictor Learned via 2D Gaussians: Methodology

 \subsection{Binding Gaussians to 3DMM and Shading}

-\paragraph{Binding.} We build upon the GaussianAvatars binding formulation \cite{gaussianavatars} by adapting it to 2DGS~\cite{2DGS}.
-In this model\cite{gaussianavatars}, Gaussians are anchored to an underlying 3DMM mesh, enabling the avatar to be animated using 3DMM parameters.
+\paragraph{Binding.} We build upon the GaussianAvatars~\cite{gaussianavatars} binding formulation by adapting it to 2DGS~\cite{2DGS}.
+In GaussianAvatars, Gaussians are anchored to an underlying 3DMM mesh, enabling the avatar to be animated using 3DMM parameters.
 Each Gaussian is linked to a specific parent triangle in a canonical (local) space.
-During rendering in a deformed space, each Gaussian undergoes transformations based on its parent's current state, including the relative rotation matrix $\mathbf{R_p}$, the isotropic scale determined by the relative area of the triangle $s_p$, and the centroid of the triangle $\bm{\mu_p}$ in world space.
-In contrast to GaussianAvatars~\cite{gaussianavatars}, our method necessitates a precise correspondence between each Gaussian and its parent triangle.
-This precision is essential for accurately aligning the 3DMM geometry with the appearance data derived from the Gaussians.
-To achieve this, we refined the parent triangle scaling to an anisotropic scale vector \(\mathbf{s_p} =[s_{p,u}, s_{p,v}, s_{p,n}]\).
-Here, \(s_{p,u}\) and \(s_{p,v}\) represent the length of the triangle in the UV directions defined by the matrix $\mathbf{R_p}$.
-The scale in the normal direction of the triangle \(s_{p,n}\) is defined as the minimum between \(s_{p,u}\) and \(s_{p,v}\).
-The scaling matrix of the parent triangle is defined as $\mathbf{S_p} = \text{diag}(s_{p, u}, s_{p, v}, 0)$.
-The transformations are given by the equations
+During rendering in deformed space, each Gaussian undergoes transformations based on its parent triangle's current state, including the relative rotation matrix $\mathbf{R}_p$, the isotropic scale determined by the relative area of the triangle $s_p$, and the centroid of the triangle $\bm{\mu}_p$ in world space.